skokielibrary/spl-content/_content/eileen/account--apply.markdown

 You also can start the process online [link] and pick up your card in person later (don't forget to bring along I.D.).

 ###Suburban residents
-If you don't live in Skokie but have a library card from a [RAILS member public library](http://www.librarylearning.info/libraries/?LibSys=RAILS&LibraryTypeID=1), bring your card and photo I.D. with name and current address to register your card.
+If you don't live in Skokie but have a library card from a [RAILS public library](http://www.librarylearning.info/libraries/?LibSys=RAILS&LibraryTypeID=1), bring your card and photo I.D. with name and current address to register your card.
 Nonresidents can check out most of our items, but some borrowing limits [link] do apply.

 If you live in Chicago or elsewhere outside the RAILS system, you can buy a Skokie Public Library card for the cost of taxpayer support.